14 Smart Tips to Cut Kitchen Waste and Save Money

 1. Plan a Menu

-Before you go to the grocery store, plan your menus for the week and create a grocery list to support the menus.
-That way the food you buy is already designated for a specific meal.
-This will eliminate impulse purchases and, in turn, eliminate waste.
+Once you’ve got a plan, create a grocery list to support the menus; that way, the food you buy is already designated for a specific meal.
+This will help eliminate impulse purchases, too.

 2. Stick to the List